HaxeFoundation/HaxeManual/md/manual/dictionary.md

+##### Private type
+A type can be made private by using the `private` modifier.
+As a result, the type can only be directly accessed from within the [module](dictionary.md#module) it is defined in.

+Private types, unlike public ones, do not become a member of their containing package.

 ##### Read Access
 A read access to a field occurs when a right-hand side [field access expression](expression-field-access.md) is used.
 This includes calls in the form of `obj.field()`, where `field` is accessed to be read.